nagrarohit/hardhat-smartcontract-lottery-fcc/README.md

 # Hardhat Smartcontract Lottery (Raffle) FCC

-_This repo has been updated to work with Sepolia over Goerli._

 This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.

 _[⌨️ (13:41:02) Lesson 9: Hardhat Smart Contract Lottery](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=49262s)_